-Reporting protocol for submitting data on antimicrobial resistance to ECDC, through the European Antimicrobial Consumption Surveillance Network (ESAC-Net).
+Reporting protocol for submitting data on antimicrobial consumption to ECDC, through the European Antimicrobial Consumption Surveillance Network (ESAC-Net).

-ECDC will continue to produce comparable surveillance data on antimicrobial consumption in the community and in the hospital sector in EU and EEA countries.
-The data sources will be national sales and reimbursement data, including information from national drug registers.
+ECDC produces comparable surveillance data on antimicrobial consumption in the community and in the hospital sector in EU and EEA countries.
+The data sources are national sales and reimbursement data, including information from national drug registers.

-The WHO Anatomical Therapeutic Chemical (ATC) classification system will be used for the allocation of antimicrobials into groups.
+The WHO Anatomical Therapeutic Chemical (ATC) classification system are used for the allocation of antimicrobials into groups.

-Data on antimicrobial consumption will be collected at the product level and the antimicrobials under surveillance will be:
+Data on antimicrobial consumption are collected at the product level and the antimicrobials under surveillance are:

 - Antibacterials for systemic use (ATC group J01);

-- Antimycotics for systemic use (ATC group J02);
+- Antimycotics for systemic use (ATC group J02 and D01BA);

 - Antimycobacterials (ATC group J04);